Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Tensor network generators

-where $g_1,\dots,g_m\in F[V]^G$, and $q$ is a general polynomial.
-Here, the polynomials $g_1,\dots,g_n$ are not dependent on $f$.
-They are called generators of $F[V]^G$.
-As a result, any invariant polynomial of ${\bm x}$ can be expressed by polynomial of $g_1,\dots,g_n$.
-More generally, we may approximate invariant function by invariant polynomial \cite{weierstrass} .Therefore, an invariant function can be approximated by a function of generators $g_1,\dots,g_n$.
-In the following, we restrict to the special case $F=\mathbb R$ and $G=SO(3)$.
-We'll give a systematic method to construct the generators of $\mathbb R[V]^{SO(3)}$ by tensor network, which we call tensor network generators.
+It's easy to see that the invariant polynomials form a subalgebra denoted by $F[V]^G$.
+The generators of $F[V]^G$ are a set of invariant polynomials $\{g_1,\dots,g_m\}$ such that any $f\in F[V]^G$ can be written as $f=q(g_1,\dots,g_m)$ for some polynomial $q$.
+Moreover, the Stone-Weierstrass theorem states that any continuous functions can be approximated by polynomials.
+It follows, therefore, that any invariant function can be approximated by a function of these generators $\{g_1,\dots,g_m\}$.
+We'll give a systematic method to construct the generators of $\mathbb R[V]^{SO(3)}$ by symmetric tensor network, which we call \textit{tensor network generators}.